Teacher in Charge: Mrs S. Curtis.

 Equipment/Stationery and Contributions (indicative only)EQUIPMENT/STATIONERY:

 Confirmed stationary lists will be available at the beginning of the school year.
-It is unlikely that this course will require any items in addition to a laptop computer and some general stationery.
+Students require a 64gb+ SD card.

 Although we aim to enable every learner to be enrolled in their preferred courses, your selection does not guarantee a course will be available, or that you have approval to take a selected course.
 Final course confirmation is in January and depends on your final results, and in some cases, class sizes and staff availability.